outr/youi/wip.md

 * [ ] Touch scroll acceleration
 * [ ] ScrollBar
 * [ ] ComponentPaint for better integration of Image and Video painting
+* [ ] Widget as common root for canvas and hypertext Components
+* [ ] Layout migration to build on Widget instead of Component
 * [ ] Flow layout
 * [X] Opacity on Component in Canvas
 * [X] Create Component.actual for pre-multiplied values